bgamari/ghc-wiki-import/late-dmd.md

 Similar to -flate-dmd-anal, abandoning the clever .hi scheme lets us safely import code compiled with/without -ffun-to-thunk from a module compiled without/with -ffun-to-thunk.
-I can explain this one.

 - Compile A.hs with -ffun-to-thunk